GLOBAL MARKETS-Asian shares stumble as trade war fears roil global markets

 SYDNEY, March 26 (Reuters) - Fears of a full-blown trade war between the United States and China battered Asian shares again on Monday, keeping the safe haven yen near a 16-month peak as investors fretted over the fate of global growth.

-But E-Mini futures for the S&P 500 leapt 0.6 percent, an unusual move during early Asian hours, after the Wall Street Journal reported the United States and China have quietly started negotiating to improve U.S. access to Chinese markets.

-The news was little consolation for Asian shares which were left nursing their wounds.

-Japan’s Nikkei was down 0.6 percent after falling to a near six-month trough at open.
-Chinese shares declined about 1 percent in early trade.
+Japan’s Nikkei stumbled 0.9 percent to a near six-month trough in early trade, due in part to worries over the stronger yen squeezing export earnings.

-MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.2 percent for its fourth consecutive day in the red.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.1 percent for their fourth consecutive day in the red.

 “Protectionism remains a source of volatility and downside for equities,” analysts at JPMorgan said in a note.